-It started as an urban legend.
-But the chilling tale of Andre Rand turned out to be much more than myth.
+It started as an urban legend, but the chilling tale of Andre Rand turned out to be much more than a myth.

-Andre Rand was actually born as Frank Rushan, but he may be better be known as “Cropsey.”
-His name isn’t relevant though.
-It’s the man behind the name that’s important, and that man is terrifying.
+Andre Rand was born as Frank Rushan, but he is better known as “Cropsey.”
+His name isn’t relevant though; it’s the man behind the name that’s important, and that man is terrifying.

 Born on March 11, 1944, Rand is now considered the most notorious criminal Staten Island’s history.
 A convicted kidnapper and suspected child serial killer, he is currently serving consecutive 25 years to life sentences.

 The story of Andre Rand began as something of a spooky urban legend on New York City’s Staten Island.
 Across the community, there were stories of a boogeyman-like creature called “Cropsey” who had a hook for a hand and would drag children to an abandoned hospital.
 But fact and fiction started to meld when kids in the area actually started disappearing.

 In the 1960s, Rand worked as a custodian at Staten Island’s Willowbrook State School, a state-funded institution for children with disabilities.
 The institution operated until 1987 when questionable conditions and medical practices led to its closure.

 Between the early 1970s and the closing of the Willowbrook State School, several young girls went missing.